ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/non_time_critical_tasks.rst

             - Can be used to retrieve the initial conditions that will be used by the first forecast, e.g. setup/get_ini;
             - Usually run once at the beginning of the suite or when a package nees to be reinstalled or updated;

-        - Tasks under the **admin** family:
-            - Can be used to run manually administrative tasks, such as:
+        - Tasks under the **admin** family, which can be used to run manually administrative tasks:
             - Set toggles that will be used to control the suite;
             - Manage static files that are used by the suite;
             - Run backups in case there is a need of transferring files to a different server;
             - Genereate reports that will be used to monitor the suite;

         - Tasks under the **lag** family:
             - Can also be divided in different cycles, e.g. lag/12, lag/18, lag/00, etc.;